Influence of Hyperfine Interaction on the Entanglement of Photons Generated by Biexciton Recombination: Introduction

 In addition to the dephasing from a finite FSS, the intermediate exciton state is affected by the spins of the $10^5$-$10^6$ nuclei present in a III-V group semiconductor QD.
 The spins of the electron\cite{PhysRevB.65.205309,PhysRevLett.88.186802,Koppens2006,petta} and hole\cite{PhysRevB.78.155329,PhysRevB.79.195440,PhysRevLett.102.146601} constituting the exciton couple to nuclear spins via the hyperfine interaction and are subject to an effective nuclear magnetic field, known as the Overhauser field.
 Because of the large number of nuclear spins, the Overhauser field can be considered to be stochastic and is another source of decoherence, including an additional random phase of the intermediate exciton state.

 Experimentally, various techniques for creating entangled light using semiconductor microstructures have been demonstrated\cite{PhysRevLett.108.040503, Dousse2010, stevenson, zwiller1,1405.3765}.
 One successful approach relies on the application of an external magnetic field perpendicular to the growth direction of the QD\cite{stevenson,stevenson1}, which tunes the energy levels of the optically active excitons by hybridization to optically inactive states.
+This requires the in-plane $g$-factors of the electrons and holes to have opposite signs.
+InAs dots with AlGaAs barrier material having this property were reported\cite{stevenson1} and by applying an in-plane magnetic field, the FSS were tuned to zero.
 Nevertheless, a complete theoretical explanation of the partial loss of entanglement is still missing.
-Understanding the dynamics of the intermediate exciton states is essential to investigate the entangleement of the emitted light.
+Understanding the dynamics of the intermediate exciton states is essential to investigate the entanglement of the emitted light.
 In fact, any dephasing and loss of coherence of the exciton state will be reflected in the final photon state.

 In this paper, we investigate the interplay between the dephasing due to a finite FSS together with a stochastic recombination time and the decoherence caused by the hyperfine interaction.
+Our results concern a dot for which the FSS is tuned to zero by an in-plane magnetic field, which requires the in-plane electron and hole $g$-factors to have opposite signs.
 One way of reducing the fluctuations of the Overhauser field is by dynamic nuclear spin polarization\cite{PhysRevB.70.195340,PhysRevLett.102.216802}, causing the nuclear spins to have a preferred direction.
 The polarized nuclear ensemble produces a finite effective magnetic field, which may modify the exciton energies and eigenstates.
 Since the elimination of the FSS has been demonstrated using an external in-plane magnetic field, a tempting idea could be to use the effective magnetic field produced by the polarized nuclear ensemble, to reduce both the FSS and the Overhauser field fluctuations.
-However, we show that the effect from the two sources of decoherence cannot be minimized independently of each other.
+However, this turns out not to be possible, since an effective in-plane magnetic field for both holes and electrons is required.
+For heavy holes, the in-plane component of the nuclear magnetic field vanishes.
+Furthermore, we show that the effect from the two sources of decoherence cannot be minimized independently of each other.